EugeneFerry/Sample-Library/README.md

 # Sample-Library

-Application is running on post 8085
+Application is running on port 8085

 H2 Database can be accessed via: http://localhost:8085/h2-console